 In 1768, a large tract of woodland was purchased for $10,000 under the Treaty of Fort Stanwix between the colonists and the Native-Americans.
 This area included what became Greenfield and neighboring Hazelwood.
 By the late 1800s, many of Greenfield’s diverse blue collar residents traveled to Hazelwood, Homestead, and Duquesne to work in the steel mills.

-Greenfield contains three small business districts, one along Greenfield Avenue, another at Beechwood Boulevard and Ronald Street, and the third along Murray Avenue.
+Greenfield contains four small business districts; one along Greenfield Avenue, another at Beechwood Boulevard & Ronald Street, a third along Murray Avenue and a fourth at the intersection of Saline & Alexis Streets.
 A major regional travel route through the neighborhood is Beechwood Boulevard, connecting I-376 to the Waterfront shopping district in Homestead.
 As a predominantly residential neighborhood, Greenfield is also home to seven churches and one synagogue.
 Greenfield is known among locals for its steep hills and breathtaking views of downtown, Oakland, and the Monongahela River valley.
-Click here for a map of Greenfield businesses.
-(The map is large and will take a while to download.)

 Greenfield’s young families have three elementary schools serving the neighborhood – Greenfield School, Saint Rosalia Academy, and Minadeo Elementary.